code-differently/code-society-25-2/lesson_00/CalvinRobinson/README.md

 * You can find me on LinkedIn, Facebook, Instagram, and my website at calwaynephotography.com

+## Personal Preferences
+Here are some things that help me be me.

+* Prayer
+* Music - Either listening or making music
+* Taking out my camera to photograph
+* Peaceful surroundings
+* Family

 ## Fun Facts

+* In my time in music, I produced radio spots for Philadelphia radio stations Power 99 FM, Q102 FM, and 105.3 WDAS FM.
+* I was an in-house studio recording/mix engineer for BoyzIIMen and other music artists.

 ## Photo Gallery